LisaFadelli/Economics-related-projects/Master_Thesis/README.md

 - Tables.xlsx (excel file with the tables added to the thesis)

 ## DATASET
-The Dataset used can be found as an excel file as “Dataset.xlsl”
+The Dataset used can be found as an excel file as “Dataset.xlsx”

 ## SOFTWARE REQUIREMENT:
 RStudio